ComBEE-UW-Madison/2017-09-29-git-workshop/_episodes/08-ghpages-intro.md

 git clone https://github.com/lizilla1993/lizilla1993.github.io.git
 ```

 Where the third argument is the copied address from your website repository.
-Now we can edit the Jekyll Now template from the command line and view our changes using Jekyll to build the static site at a temporary server before committing our changes to make the final product.
+Now we can edit the Jekyll Now template from the command line.
+Using Jekyll through the command line also has the advantage of viewing your changes before committing them.